compscikaran/dux4j/README.md

 ------------------------

-## What is Flux / Redux
+## What is DuxJava

-Here is a quick summary of the Flux Architecture - https://karan-gupta.notion.site/Flux-Architecture-380f183b11744906821e687fceecc6c9
+Here is some documentation - https://github.com/compscikaran/dux-java/wiki

 ## How to install it